 They are filled with cookie dough-flavored buttercream made from brown sugar, chopped dark chocolate chips, and a bit of edible flour.
 Basically, the same ingredients you would add to make real cookies!

 They end up tasting just like edible chocolate chip cookie dough which is so hard to beat!

-- Taste just like chocolate chip cookie dough
+- These macarons taste just like chocolate chip cookie dough!

 Full ingredient measurements and instructions can be found in the recipe card at the bottom of this page.

 Egg whites: Fresh, room-temperature eggs are required.
 If you forget to take them out, add the whites to a sealed mason jar and set it in a bowl of warm water for 5-10 minutes until room temperature.

 Almond meal: Superfine blanched almond meal is required for this recipe.